 In this sense Mysophobia sufferers can be extremely anxious and go to great lengths to be ‘clean’ and ‘hygenic’, often washing their hands many, many time in a day.

-The majority of people who do suffer with Mysophobia recognise that their fear is “irrational” but continue to experience it regardless of this knowledge.
+Most people suffering from Mysophobia do recognise that their phobia is irrational but continue to experience it regardless of this knowledge.

 The symptoms of Mysophobia are very similar to other specific phobias and will often include: